regiluze/activity-finder/README.md

 After implementing bussiness core, I started to implement a simple web API to expose the actions.
 To do this I use Flask web micro-framework.

+*** For the future

+    * Do not recommend an outdoors activity on a rainy day: I would add a new collaborator to activity service with weather information.
+This service would be integrated with a third party service to know if day weather is rainy.
+    * Support getting information about activities in multiple cities: I would change the activity load from file repository and instead of load a specific json file, it would load all json files in a specific folder.
+I would also add a new query parameter in both action to be able to filter by city name.
+    * Extend the recommendation API to fill the given time range with multiple activities: In this case I would add new action and a new endpoint.
+After implementing it I sure that could be possible to do a refactor in existing recommend activity action.